byronwall/byronwall.github.io/about/index.md

 tags: [about, Jekyll, theme, responsive]
 ---

-I am a Chemical Engineer by degree and experience and have a passion for programming.
+I am a Chemical Engineer by degree (Purdue 2010) and experience and have a passion for programming.
 In the engineering environment, I program to solve problems, automate common tasks, and visualize and analyze data.
 Beyond engineering, I program to solve problems, try new technologies, and scratch an intellectual itch.

-This site exists to catalog my experience, ongoing projects, and document a problem or two with a blog.
-I am interested in programming full time (i.e. employment) so this site is an exhibition of my skills to that end.

 ## skills / experience